Last updated: May 26, 2026

 |---|---|---|

 | Trainer win % (W%) | Percentage of starts resulting in a win — current meet or last 60 days | 15%+ is a hot barn; 20%+ is exceptional.
-Bottom line: a trainer at 20%+ gets your full attention on every horse they enter until the form says otherwise. |
+A trainer at 20%+ gets your full attention on every horse they enter until the form says otherwise. |

 | Trainer ITM% | Percentage of starts finishing 1st, 2nd, or 3rd | 40–50% ITM with 12–15% win rate means consistently competitive.
-Bottom line: useful for exacta and trifecta construction even when the trainer isn’t winning outright. |
+Useful for exacta and trifecta construction even when the trainer isn’t winning outright. |

 | Jockey win % | Percentage of rides resulting in a win — current meet | Top 2–3 jockeys at any track win a disproportionate share of races.
-Bottom line: a top jockey switching onto a horse they didn’t ride last time is a meaningful upgrade signal. |
+A top jockey switching onto a horse they didn’t ride last time is a meaningful upgrade signal. |

 | Trainer/jockey combo | Win% when this specific trainer and jockey have worked together | DRF lists this stat — 30%+ combo rate is a strong positive.
-Bottom line: when a hot trainer puts a top jockey on a horse, the combination stat quantifies how often that pairing wins. |
+When a hot trainer puts a top jockey on a horse, the combination stat quantifies how often that pairing wins. |

 | Trainer specialty stats | Win% for specific situations: first start after claim, layoff, turf debut, etc. | Available in DRF and Brisnet.
 A 35% first-off-claim rate is highly reliable.
-Bottom line: specialty stats tell you which trainers are skilled in specific scenarios — the most actionable numbers in the form. |
+Specialty stats tell you which trainers are skilled in specific scenarios. |

 Equipment Changes

 Equipment changes are noted in the past performances with small letter symbols — typically appearing at the end of the medication/equipment line for each race.
 They are among the most consistently useful and most consistently overlooked signals in the form.
 An equipment change tells you the trainer has identified a specific problem with the horse and is attempting to solve it.
-For complete guides on each piece of equipment, see our racehorse equipment guide.
+For complete guides on each piece of equipment, see our complete racehorse equipment guide.

 | Symbol | Equipment | What Problem It Addresses | Handicapping Signal |